LeeMorinUCF/QMB6358F23/demo_09_unix_intro/README.md

 For more information on how to use this package, please see the package vignette at [Getting Started with ```doParallel``` and ```foreach```](https://cran.r-project.org/web/packages/doParallel/vignettes/gettingstartedParallel.pdf).
-As with any other calculation, there exist many more way to do this but the pair of the ```doParallel``` and the
+As with any other calculation, there exist many more ways to do this but the pair of the ```doParallel``` and the
 ```foreach``` package is an easy way to get started.